nextcloud/documentation/admin_manual/configuration_server/security_setup_warnings.rst

 -------------------------------------------------------------

 Some environments are not passing a valid PATH variable to ownCloud.
-The :ref:`using_php-fpm` provides the information about how to configure your environment.
+The :ref:`php_fpm_tips_label` provides the information about how to configure your environment.

 The "Strict-Transport-Security" HTTP header is not configured
 -------------------------------------------------------------